 One week in Sardinia packed full of climbing

-Climb on our best seaside crags with an IFMGA Mountain Guide and a colourful group of friends
+Climb on our best seaside crags with our IFMGA Mountain Guides and a colourful group of friends

-Join us for an unforgettable week-long climbing camp in Sardinia!
-Arrive on Sunday, settle in, and spend the week immersed in the island’s breathtaking landscapes, departing the following Sunday.
+Join us for an unforgettable week-long climbing camp in Sardinia, led exclusively by professional IFMGA Mountain Guides!
+Arrive on Sunday, settle in, and spend the week fully immersed in the island’s breathtaking landscapes, departing the following Sunday.

-This camp is all about maximizing your climbing experience.
-We’ll guide you to the best crags, surrounded by great company and the island’s mouthwatering cuisine.
-From delicate vertical slabs to striking overhanging red tufas, you’ll tackle pristine, unspoiled limestone crags that make Sardinia a world-renowned climbing paradise.
+This camp is all about climbing, having fun, and sharing the experience with fellow climbers.
+Our guides will take you to the best crags, from delicate vertical slabs to striking overhanging red tufas, on pristine, unspoiled limestone that makes Sardinia a world-renowned climbing paradise.

 Our base camp is in Cala Gonone, a charming seaside town encircled by a wealth of limestone crags.
 With 54 climbing sectors and over 1,200 sport-climbing routes in the area, Cala Gonone has earned its place as one of Europe’s premier climbing destinations.